A Beginners Guide to VPNs

-Another key function that a VPN performs is to keep your identity completely anonymous.
+Another critical function that a VPN performs is to keep your identity completely anonymous.
 We will talk in detail, at a later point in this post about the many benefits of using a VPN.
-However, for now, just be aware that when you use a VPN, your online activity cannot be tracked back to your computer.
+However, for now, be aware that when you use a VPN, your online activity cannot be traced back to your computer.

 So, if you want to browse the internet anonymously, a VPN will furnish that request.

 There are many reasons people choose to buy a VPN.
 There are also many employers that insist their remote staff connect to their company via a VPN.
 Here are some of the most compelling reasons why people buy a VPN.